 Spearman Correlation Calculator

-Instructions: You can use this Spearman Correlation Calculator tool to compute Spearman's Correlation Coefficient for two variables X and Y. All you have to do is type your X and Y data, either in comma or space separated format (For example: "2, 3, 4, 5", or "3 4 5 6 7").
+Instructions: You can use this Spearman Correlation Calculator tool to compute Spearman's Correlation Coefficient for two variables X and Y. All you have to do is type your X and Y data, or simply paste it from Excel or another source.

 Name of X variable (optional)